 What is the Kumano Kodo Trail?

 Kumano is an isolated, sacred site of healing and salvation.
-It is the Spiritual Heart of Japan and all around you can feel at peace with nature.
+It is the Spiritual Heart of Japan, and you can feel at peace with nature.

 This spiritual origin of Japan has been a pilgrimage destination for over 1000 years.
 People from all levels of society would make the pilgrimage using a network of routes across the Kii Peninsula.
-Emperors, artisans, aristocrats, and even peasants would travel for over 30 days hubs like Osaka and Kyoto.
+Emperors, artisans, aristocrats, and even peasants would travel for over 30 days to hubs like Osaka and Kyoto.

 Those network of paths is the Kumano Kodo trail, which many still walk to this day.
-Since it was a network of trails, there is no one set trail.
-The Kumano Koodo is a maze of trails that travel up and down ridges, along the coast, and through old Japanese forests full of cypress and cedar trees.
+Since it was a network of trails, there was no one set trail.
+The Kumano Koodo is a maze of routes that travel up and down ridges, along the coast, and through old Japanese forests full of cypress and cedar trees.
 Around 3000 shrines and plenty of excellent sites are scattered across the ancient network.

-As of 2004 three sacred sites (Kumano Sanzan, Yoshino, and Koyasan) and the routes that lead and connect to them are on UNESCO’s World Heritage List.
-Along with the Camino De Santiago in Spain, the Kumano Kodo is one of TWO UNESCO pilgrimage routes in the world.
+As of 2004, three sacred sites (Kumano Sanzan, Yoshino, and Koyasan) and the routes that lead and connect to them are on UNESCO’s World Heritage List.
+Along with the Camino De Santiago in Spain, the Kumano Kodo is one of TWO UNESCO pilgrimage routes worldwide.

-Now pilgrims and travelers come around the world to enjoy the spirituality and tranquility of these old mountains, trails, forests, and shrines.
-The trail is not a camping experience, although there are a few campsites, the majority of pilgrims stay in guesthouses and ryokans along the way.
-It is in many ways similar to the Camino De Santiago and accommodation often comes with dinner and breakfast with the option of a packed lunch.
+Now pilgrims and travelers come worldwide to enjoy the spirituality and tranquility of these old mountains, trails, forests, and shrines.
+The course is not a camping experience.
+Although there are a few campsites, most pilgrims stay in guesthouses and ryokans along the way.
+It is similar to the Camino De Santiago, and accommodation often comes with dinner and breakfast with the option of a packed lunch.